aristanetworks/anta/demo/README.md

 Some tests can be used for all devices, some tests can be used only for the spines, and some tests can be used only for the leaves.

 ```
-ls tests
+ls demo/tests
-more tests/all.yaml
+more demo/tests/all.yaml
-more tests/spines.yaml
+more demo/tests/spines.yaml
-more tests/leaves.yaml
+more demo/tests/leaves.yaml
 ```
 ```
 python ./check-devices.py -i demo/inventory/all.txt -t demo/tests/all.yaml -o demo/all_results.txt -u arista